 It was in 1909, on the 400th anniversary of the birth of Jean Calvin, that construction of the Reformation Monument began, with its location adjacent to the city’s historic defensive walls.

-Mainly comprised of a 100 metre wall – hence it is also known as the Reformation Wall (Murs des Reformateurs) – the Reformation Monument also celebrates the movement’s four main leaders in the form of statues.
+The Reformation Monument was the outcome of a 1909 contest to transform Bastion Park, and was won by 4 Swiss architects.
+Mainly comprised of a 100 metre wall – hence it is also known as the Reformation Wall (Murs des Reformateurs) – the Reformation Monument celebrates the movement’s main leaders in the form of statues.

 Jean Calvin, Theodore de Beze, Guillaume Farel and John Knox, are all depicted on the wall together with smaller memorials to other figures involved – such as Oliver Cromwell – and depictions of the events of the Reformation.
 The inscription of “Post Tenebras Lux” is the Latin motto of the Reformation, meaning “After the darkness, light.”